Saturday, December 22, 2012

 The September 5th Restriction

-One disadvantage to Barcgal being restricted is that it effectively put the developing pro scene on hold for eighteen months.
-The restriction was first announced on August 3rd, 2011, taking effect on September 5th, and until the outbreak of the Total War in March 2013 every effort to perfect the strategy was put aside.
-The Barcgal strategy has not stayed static; had it been active, soul-heavy Lohengrin and decks relying on cards like Borgal and Gigantech Dozer would have a greater presence in the pro scene, the modern Majesty Lord Blaster deck would have had deeper competition at the professional level, and the Blaster deck itself would have several more ways to run its plays.
-Given that the Soul Saver Dragon deck today has aged poorly compared to Alfred and several strategies to come, how the Total War will play out with Barcgal is something that the world of pros will be watching closely.
+One disadvantage to Barcgal being restricted is that it effectively put the developing pro scene on indefinite hold.
+The restriction was first announced on August 3rd, 2011, taking effect on September 5th, and every effort to perfect the strategy was put aside.
+Had Barcgal remained active, soul-heavy Lohengrin and decks relying on cards like Borgal and Gigantech Dozer would have a greater presence in the pro scene, the eventual Majesty Lord Blaster deck would have had deeper competition at the professional level, and the Blaster deck itself would have several more ways to run its plays.